omnijxs/journal/README.md

 # Journal

+* Relinking mod entries
-* Relinking.
+* Add to linkedin
-* Fix favicon.
-* Proper way to load fonts (and why bold and italic dont work?)

 * Improve css

+* Proper way to load fonts? and why bold and italic dont work?
 * Any way to do HTML components without JavaScript?